despotmarkovic/human-classification-arm-detection/README.md

 docker logs container_name
 ```

 7. Open some browser and insert the URL which is the output of previous command in the address bar.
+Just change the last 4 digits(5000 which represent the port in the container) to 80 in this case.